jplip/StudentLoginBackend/README.md

-# Instrument Pratice Tracker
+# Fitness Tracker

-> This serves serves as the backend locally running serving for our Instrument Practice Tracker.
+> This serves serves as the backend locally running serving for our Futness Tracker Practice Tracker.

 ## Idea

 > The purpose of project is to serve APIs.
-It is the backend piece of a Full-Stack project to get data from the frontend and create users based on that data and being able to update data (frontend) of an Instrument Practice Tracker
+It is the backend piece of a Full-Stack project to get data from the frontend and create users based on that data and being able to update data (frontend) of an Fitness Practice Tracker

 ### Files and Directories in this Project